 Unless you live on Mars chances are you’ve heard about the powerful heart- healthy benefits of olive oil.
 You’ve also heard about the weight loss and skin health properties of olive oil.

-First we’ll tackle the health benefits, then we’ll get to the weight loss and waistline slimming properties.
+First we’ll tackle the health benefits, then we’ll get to the weight loss properties.
 (Be sure to check out our dirty little book of dieting for the complete package).

 Extra virgin olive oil is loaded with mono unsaturated fats which are known to slow or halt the oxidation of LDL cholesterol into it’s artery clogging form.